Hot hatch performance with crossover styling and practicality

 The Cupra Ateca is a quick and capable crossover in the oversized mould of a hot hatch.
 Neatly engineered and competent, it’s a practical and swift family car.
 Not the most engaging, but fun enough to pedal along a B-road once you’ve dropped the kids off at school.
 We like it.

-It’s pretty subtle, too, with few clues beyond the big wheels, quad-exhausts and badge (which the Great British public still seem to struggle with) that it has almost 300bhp and will do 0-62mph in under five seconds.
+It’s pretty subtle, too, with few clues beyond the big wheels, quad exhausts and badge (which the British public still seem to struggle with) that it has almost 300bhp and will do 0–62mph in under five seconds.

 But that subtlety could prove problematic.
 Unlike the Ateca there is no Seat version of the newer Formentor, so its silhouette will be a rarer sight on Britain’s roads.
-Plus it’s sexier-looking, feels more modern inside, is still plenty practical and costs a similar amount of money.
+Plus it’s sleeker, feels more modern inside, is still plenty practical and costs less.